 Domestic violence is a terrible reality, with thousands of people being abused every week.
 Unfortunately, while trying to protect potential victims, law enforcement officials trample the rights of the accused in many situations.

-If you are facing accusations involving domestic violence, speaking with an experienced Brunswick County domestic violence lawyer may be your best chance of fighting these charges.
+If you are facing accusations involving this offense, speaking with an experienced Brunswick County domestic violence lawyer may be your best chance of fighting the charges.
 A seasoned defense lawyer could help you protect your rights, comply with any protective orders that may be in place, and work toward a positive resolution.

 Assault and Battery Against a Family or Household Member